codeabovelab/haven-platform/README.md

 ### Optional

 Haven has the option to use Git repositories to store its settings and the containers' setting and environment variables.
 If you intend to make use of this feature, we recommend that the Git repositories be setup first.
-Also you can see the example repositories we have setup to see the structure.
+Also, you can see the example repositories we have setup to see the structure.

 * Repository for Haven configuration: https://github.com/codeabovelab/haven-example-configuration